FraunhoferISST/DataspaceConnector/CONTRIBUTING.md

 `README.md`, `/docs`, and `CHANGELOG.md` with necessary details.
 Then, create a pull request and note that **committing to the main branch is not allowed**.
 Please use the feature `linked issues` to link issues and pull requests.
 To mark your pull request as `work in progress`, please use the provided GitHub feature.
-Contributions to the master will be squashed and merged.
+Contributions to the main branch will be squashed and merged.

 ## Commits